N-essuno/smol_scheduler/README.md

 #### Config_local.yml

-Contains the information for the InfluxDB instance used by the smol program.
-An exmaple would be
+Contains the information for the InfluxDB instance used by the SMOL program.
+An example would be

 ```yaml
 url: http://localhost:8086